 CONSUMER INFORMATION SUMMARY

-- a.
-Cost of attending school
+- Cost of attending school

 - Verification Requirements

-- The specific facilities and services available to disabled students
+- Services available to disabled students

 - The terms and conditions under which students receiving federal education loans may obtain deferments

-- Retention rates of certificate or degree seeking first time full time undergraduate students 1
+- Retention rates of certificate or degree seeking first time full time undergraduate students 3

-- Prevention of Drug and Alcohol Abuse
+- Prevention of Drug & Alcohol Abuse / Sexual Misconduct Policy

 - Campus security statistics and campus security policies

-- Completion Rates 1
+- Completion Rates 3

-- Voter Registration forms made widely available to students
+- Voter Registration

 - Code of Conduct for Education Loans

 - Contact the front desk personnel to find out which faculty or staff member can help with general school issues

 - Coronavirus Aid, Relief, and Economic Security Act (“CARES Act”) Student Report Please note: the information in this report is current unless updates to the policy are made.

 - Coronavirus Aid, Relief, and Economic Security Act (*CARES Act*) School Report Please note: the information in this report is current unless updates to the policy are made.

 1 A copy of the Academic Improvement Plan is available upon request from the school.